What is the Proper Business Letter Format?

 [Recipient’s City, State/Province, & Zip/Postal Code]

-[Introduction – this is where you explain the purpose of the letter, why you are writing it, what you hope to achieve from, and any other important information you want to get out up front.]
+[Introduction – this is where you explain the purpose of the letter such as why you are writing it, what you hope to achieve from it, and any other important information you want to state upfront.]

 [Middle Section – this is where you elaborate and provide more detail about what you outlined in the first paragraph.
 There may be several more paragraphs like this depending on how long the letter needs to be]